huangyingl/sicp/1.3/notes.md

   Here, if x is taken as 5 in the sum, it is still going to be 3 in the body of `let` construct.

-* Another thing to be noticed is that variables withing the let procedure are calculated outside of the let body and thus are defined in terms of arguments outside the `let` body.
+* Another thing to be noticed is that variables within the let procedure are calculated outside of the let body and thus are defined in terms of arguments outside the `let` body.
 For example: